huictstaff/bep2-huland-casino/README.md

 * A Maven-based setup with several third-party libraries and frameworks (see: `pom.xml`)
 * A preconfigured Spring project
-* A component for JWT-based
+* A component and some configuration for a hardcoded user (`nl.hu.bep2.casino.security`)
-user authentication and authorisation (`nl.hu.bep2.casino.security`)
 * A component for basic
 chip functionality (`nl.hu.bep2.casino.chips`)
-* A container-based development environment for PostgreSQL (see: `development/db/Dockerfile` and `docker-compose.yml`)

 ## Prerequisites
 Although it is recommended to always use the latest stable version